-3rd International Conference of the Transatlantic Research Group in collaboration with the Gender and Sexuality Resource Center and Women and Gender Studies Program
+3rd International Conference of the Transatlantic Research Group in collaboration with the Gender and Sexuality Resource Center, Women and Gender Studies Program, and Office of International Education

 Milwaukee, WI 53233